-Urban Services Area is a land use classification in the AUF Plan that includes the Urban Residential land use designation.
+Urban Services Area is a land use classification in the AUF Plan that includes the Urban Residential land use designation, as well as Community and Convenience Commercial Nodes and Planned Industrial land uses.
 The New Lands policies of the LUPP are more detailed than the AUF Plan, describing the physical characteristics of Village and Suburban Residential development and the commercial nodes.
 The result of this text change would be that these policies would apply to this newly added community expansion area to the north.

-Attachment B identifies the actual changes to the text of the Land Use Policy Plan.
+Attachment C identifies the actual changes to the text of the Land Use Policy Plan.

 A NOTE ON PROCESS.
-These Land Use Policy Plan changes would apply to this land as long as it remains outside the City limits and is therefore reflected on the Ames Urban Fringe Plan map.
+These Land Use Policy Plan changes would apply only to this land as long as it lies within the Urban Fringe Area.
 If approved, these changes would be reflected in the Land Use Policy Plan maps.
 This change is a necessary precondition to annexation.
 However, upon annexation, the LUPP designation would again need to change, likely to Village/Suburban Residential.
 In addition, the Natural Areas would need to be reflected in the Environmentally Sensitive Lands Map in the LUPP.
 These changes to the LUPP maps would likely be made at the time of annexation.
 After lands are annexed and the LUPP maps updated to reflect the City land use designations, only then can the lands be zoned and subdivisions submitted for consideration.